ethereum-optimism/optimism/README.md

 - [License](#license)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## devnet with eigenda alt-da

+Run `make altda-devnet-up` to start the devnet with the eigenda proxy as alt-da, which sends batches to `disperser-holesky.eigenda.xyz` (I think this is preprod?).

+This will also start a grafana instance, which you can access at `http://localhost:3000` with user:pw `admin:admin`.

 ## What is Optimism?